Chemical Name and Structure Conversion

 ChemAxon offers a powerful naming engine that can convert chemical and biochemical structures and names into various formats bi-directionally.
-In addition to IUPAC and traditional name support, it recognizes common names and CAS registry numbers.
+In addition to IUPAC and traditional name support, it recognizes common names and CAS Registry Numbers®, retrieved via public web services.
 It references a local user customizable dictionary, a database or a web service to convert corporate IDs, or arbitrary texts to structures.
 Besides English language, our technology supports name to structure conversion from Chinese and Japanese languages as well.

 Structure to Name Conversion – IUPAC and common names